nolenfelten/domain/README.md

 ## How to start

-Please check out `check.rb` to see how to use this script.
-Run the script with `ruby check.rb`.
+Please check out `domain` file to see how to use this script.
+Run the script with `./domain`.
 Obviously, before doing that, `bundle` first.